silvanatrabalon/mysetup/README.md

 If you append the provided zsh config, you will have these aliases available:
 - `gitconfig` → `code ~/.gitconfig`
 - `zshconfig` → `code ~/.zshrc`
+- `setgitemail` → Prompt the global and local setup for your git email

 ### Other preferences
 - VS Code configured to disable editor preview tabs.